 Anal abscesses are the most common pathology and represent the acute phase of an infection that originates from the glands secreting mucus present between the sphincters or between the muscles that surround and close the anus.
-Anal fistulas they represent the chronic phase of this infection.
-Abscess and fistula are therefore two stages of the same disease.
+Anal fistulas represent the chronic phase of this infection.
+Abscesses and fistulas are therefore two stages of the same disease.

-A rectal exam can more directly give access to the ischiorectal space, it may reveal a cord-like thickening under the mucosa, or there may be granulation tissue or a frank abscess.
-It usually indicates anoscopy or proctoscopy to find the location of the primary opening.
+A rectal exam can more directly give access to the ischiorectal space.
+It may reveal a cord-like thickening under the mucosa, or there may be granulation tissue or a frank abscess.
+It usually requires anoscopy or proctoscopy to find the location of the primary opening.
 Fistulography may be needed to delineate the fistulous tract.
-Both MRI and CT scan are done in complex cases or for recurrent lesions.
+Both MRI and CT scans are done in complex cases or for recurrent lesions.
 Surgery is required to drain the abscess and close the fistula.

 The medial border lesions of the ischioanal fossa include urogenital and anorectal diseases.
 Urogenital space lesions include in the female: Bartholin gland cysts, Skene gland cysts, urethral diverticulum, trauma, and cervical and vaginal cancer.
 Endometriosis is a rare but possible occurrence.
-Although in the male the differential diagnosis for a mass in the ischiorectal fossa is limited to trauma or malignancy (prostate and penile cancer); both sexes may have urethral or bladder carcinoma.
+In males the differential diagnosis for a mass in the ischiorectal fossa is limited to trauma or malignancy (prostate and penile cancer).
+Both sexes may have urethral or bladder carcinoma.

-Congenital and developmental disorders that involve the ischiorectal fossa include Gartner duct cyst, Klippel-Trenaunay syndrome, and tail-gut cyst, labial cyst, and rectal duplication.
-The posterior perineal hernias are usually acquired and occur through a defect in the levator ani muscle; congenital defects are rare in this location.
+Congenital and developmental disorders that involve the ischiorectal fossa include Gartner duct cyst, Klippel-Trenaunay syndrome, tail-gut cyst, labial cyst, and rectal duplication.
+Posterior perineal hernias are usually acquired and occur through a defect in the levator ani muscle; congenital defects are rare in this location.

-The ischiorectal fossa is the space that exists between the internal surface of the perineal skin and the plane of the plate of the levator ani muscle, perceived descending during inhalation and rising during exhalation.
+The ischiorectal fossa is the space that exists between the internal surface of the perineal skin and the plane of the plate of the levator ani muscle, and is perceived descending during inhalation and rising during exhalation.
 Testing and treating the density of the fatty tissue is essential to rehabilitate the perineal space after surgery or inflammation (scar treatment).
-Improving the quality of the tissue is important to reestablish the function of the pelvic floor and to avoid the after-surgery complications (sexual dysfunction, urological and proctological dysfunction).
-The ischiorectal space area changes with the contraction of the levator anis muscle and the gluteus maximus muscle.
-Other factors that alter the space include the connective fibers enveloping the adipose lobules that attach to the fascia of the muscles surrounding the ischiorectal space; these functionally link the pelvic floor diaphragms to the thoracic diaphragmthrough the thoracolumbar fascia and to the hip and the lower limb by the external rotator muscles of the femur.
+Improving the quality of the tissue is important to re-establish the function of the pelvic floor and to avoid the after-surgery complications (sexual dysfunction, urological and proctological dysfunction).
+The ischiorectal space changes with the contraction of the levator ani muscle and the gluteus maximus muscle.
+Other factors that alter the space include the connective fibers enveloping the adipose lobules that attach to the fascia of the muscles surrounding the ischiorectal space; these functionally link the pelvic floor diaphragm to the thoracic diaphragm through the thoracolumbar fascia and to the hip and the lower limb by the external rotator muscles of the femur.